Flight cancellations pile up on busy Memorial Day weekend

-ATLANTA (AP) — Hundreds of flights worldwide were cancelled by midday Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.
+ATLANTA (AP) — Hundreds of flights worldwide were canceled by midday Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.

 More than 1,030 flights had been canceled as of 11:30 a.m.
 EDT Sunday, according to flight tracking website FlightAware.
 That followed more than 2,300 cancellations Friday and another 1,500 on Saturday.